oh-lang/oh/wishlist.md

      * cons:
           * () becomes pretty overloaded; order of operations, function calling, generics
                * the alternative `my_fn_[value_: int_](123, 456)` is a lot easier to read
+          * `m()` looks like i should have the instance ready, but it really is a static function
           * not obvious how to make arguments obviously comptime unless we introduce a new operator like `my_fn(value_\` number_, value_0:, value_1:):`
                * maybe comptime arguments should be "gradually" typed anyways;